There is a big payoff to asking better questions – we get to tackle the unknown and find better solutions.

 Getting to more beautiful and purposeful questions – a few pointers

-- There is no right or wrong question, but a good question is rooted in an authentic curiosity.
+- There should be no right or wrong question, but a beautiful question is rooted in an authentic curiosity.
 This is different to a criticism in disguise, or an ‘ask’ to prove a point.

 - Explore the question with the person who asks it.
 Turn the question around and out.
 Ask what everyone else thinks.

-- Encourage questions, and don’t think you always have to answer them.
-Encourage ownership of questions.
-Every innovator starts out with ownership of a question.
+- Encourage questions, and don’t always think that you have to answer them.

 - Create a culture of valuing questions.
 There needs to be a better understanding of the value of questions and what questions do, so that they are better received, and so that we get better at asking them.

 - Don’t let questions become career limiting moves.
 Don’t label questioners as obstructive and disagreeable.
-Instead, support people in the practice of their skill to ask more beautiful questions, the kinds of questions that move us forward.
+Instead, support people in the practice of their questioning skill.

 - Encourage shared ownership of questions.
 This is sometimes referred to as collaborative enquiry, where everyone plays a part in answering the question.
 You can use techniques like Lego Serious Play to model the answering of questions, and to generate more questions to be asked.